thuyet-mt/SPI-Simulation-Using-GPIO/README.md

 # SPI Simulation Using Bit-banging
-SPI_Simulation_Using GPIO
+SPI_Simulation_Using GPIO<br>
-This project using bit-banging technique to simulate SPI protocol
+This project using bit-banging technique to simulate SPI protocol<br>

 On microcontrollers, peripherals like UART, SPI, I2C, and others are occasionally not pre-set by hardware due of various factors including cost, size, and so on.
-Therefore, we can configure these communication protocols using software rather than hardware.
+Therefore, we can configure these communication protocols using software rather than hardware.<br>
 This is the reason I decided to learn about the bit-banging standard design of SPI communication on an STM32 microcontroller.

-Bit banging is creating the whole series of pulses in software, instead of relying on a piece of hardware inside the microcontroller.
+Bit banging is creating the whole series of pulses in software, instead of relying on a piece of hardware inside the microcontroller.<br>
 Many microcontrollers have a hardware SPI, and then all you have to do is write a byte to the output register, and the SPI controller will shift the data out, and at the same time receive data from the slave.
 You can get an interrupt when the transfer is complete, and then read the received data.

 This is pseudo code